seanphan05/Manufacturing-Process-Evaluation/README.md

 3.2.2.3	Splitting data

 In order to exam the performance and select the model with a best fit for our data, we decide to divide the training data into 2 subsets which will be sub training and sub testing data and establish a classifier on each algorithm for comparison.
 Which model yield the best accuracy will be used on input testing data.
-Data had been splitted with the portion of 75% for training and 25% for testing.
+Data had been split with the portion of 75% for training and 25% for testing.

 3.2.2.4	Data normalization

 Both input training and testing data also need to be normalized before actually feeding into model classifier.
 We used min-max method for our data set.